thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 \end{cases}
 ```

-The goal is to enable the client to write Las Vegas variant `las_vegas` in terms of the Monte Carlo variant `monte_carlo` (alias for `f`) in order to maintain a lean API.
+The goal is to enable the client to write Las Vegas variant in terms of the Monte Carlo variant `f`.

 ## Rabin-Karp